LetzPwn/ctf-writeups/ecsc_2022/glaciers_of_switzerland/2022-09-15-glaciers_of_switzerland.md

 We get a reverse shell back and get the flag.
 (Sorry I did not save the flag.)

-## Final Solution
-lorem ipsum

 ## Lessons learned
 Its often easier to use a GUI tool to explore all branches and commits of a git repo.

-# Checklist before publishing this writeup
-- [ ] Change the date and title of the filename itself
-- [ ] Change the date and title inside the properties in the top of the file
-- [ ] Change the other properties in the top of the file
-- [ ] Fill in the different sections: Description, TL;DR; Complete Writeup; Final Solution; Lessons learned
-- [ ] You can change the section strucute if you want (For small challenges a TL;DR is unnecessary)
-- [ ] Delete this section from the markdown!